Relativistic framework for high-precision GNSS processing in GCRS/BCRS with extension to cislunar space: BCRS implementation and frame-closure validation for GNSS dynamics

-Accurately calculating third-body acceleration is challenging due to the limitations of the {\tt GCRS} in modeling interactions with celestial bodies.
-The procedure, as outlined in \cite{Moyer:2003}, Sec.~4.5.1, involves the following steps: {} \begin{itemize} \item Convert the integration time from {\tt TT} to {\tt TDB} along the spacecraft's worldline.
-As the difference between {\tt TT} and {\tt TDB} is periodic and typically less than 2 ms, this correction is generally negligible. \item Obtain the {\tt TDB}-compatible {\tt BCRS} state vectors for both the Earth and the third body from the planetary ephemeris at the corresponding {\tt TDB} epoch. \item Determine the position vectors from the spacecraft to the third body and from Earth to the third body using the {\tt TDB}-compatible {\tt BCRS} states of the Earth and the third body, combined with the {\tt TT}-compatible {\tt GCRS} state of the spacecraft. \item Compute the third-body acceleration using these position vectors and the mass parameter of the third body from the {\tt BCRS}, ensuring compatibility with the {\tt TDB} time scale. \item Apply a scaling factor to the computed third-body acceleration by multiplying it by $(1-L_{\tt C})$, where $L_{\tt C}$ accounts for the relativistic corrections. \emph{Implementation guard:} Apply the $(1-L_{\tt C})$ factor only if the third-body term was built from TT-compatible constants.
-If you compute the term with TDB-compatible states and GM values (e.g., DE440), do not apply an additional $(1-L_{\tt C})$; the scaling in Sec.~\ref{sec:GCRS-pvac} already accounts for it. \end{itemize}
+Accurate evaluation of third-body accelerations in a {\tt TT}-compatible {\tt GCRS} propagation requires consistent use of barycentric ephemerides (typically delivered in {\tt TDB}-compatible form) and the corresponding {\tt TT}$\leftrightarrow${\tt TDB} time mapping.
+The procedure, as outlined in \cite{Moyer:2003}, Sec.~4.5.1, involves the following steps: {} \begin{itemize} \item Convert the integration time from {\tt TT} to {\tt TDB} along the spacecraft's worldline using Eqs.~(\ref{eq:coord-tr-RR1a})--(\ref{eq:coord-TTa2b}).
+Although ${\tt TT}-{\tt TDB}$ is periodic with amplitude $\lesssim 2$~ms, an unconverted ephemeris query can correspond to a barycentric epoch error that maps to $v_{\tt E}\Delta t \lesssim \SI{60}{m}$ and can produce $\sim$cm-level differences over a 24~h arc in third-body accelerations; we therefore treat the time-scale conversion as part of the deterministic force model. \item Obtain the {\tt TDB}-compatible {\tt BCRS} state vectors for both the Earth and the third body from the planetary ephemeris at the corresponding {\tt TDB} epoch. \item Determine the position vectors from the spacecraft to the third body and from Earth to the third body using the {\tt TDB}-compatible {\tt BCRS} states of the Earth and the third body, combined with the {\tt TT}-compatible {\tt GCRS} state of the spacecraft. \item Compute the third-body acceleration using these position vectors and the mass parameter of the third body from the {\tt BCRS}, ensuring compatibility with the {\tt TDB} time scale. \item Apply a scaling factor to the computed third-body acceleration by multiplying it by $(1-L_{\tt C})$, where $L_{\tt C}$ accounts for the relativistic corrections. \emph{Implementation guard:} Apply the $(1-L_{\tt C})$ factor only if the third-body term was built from {\tt TT}-compatible constants.
+If you compute the term with {\tt TDB}-compatible states and GM values (e.g., DE440), do not apply an additional $(1-L_{\tt C})$; the scaling in Sec.~\ref{sec:GCRS-pvac} already accounts for it. \end{itemize}

 Note that relativistic corrections to third-body perturbations are typically small and often disregarded.
 The main effect is due to the Sun's gravitational influence, with smaller contributions from other planets, causing the local inertial frames near Earth to experience De Sitter precession relative to the {\tt BCRS} in the {\tt TDB} frame.
 Nevertheless, the {\tt TT}-compatible {\tt GCRS} remains kinematically non-rotating relative to the {\tt TDB}-compatible {\tt BCRS}.
 This non-rotation creates a non-inertial reference frame, requiring the inclusion of Coriolis acceleration.